PollingInc/polling-sdk-unity/README.md

    (Before starting this, make sure your handler includes `using Polling;`

 #### 2.1 RequestIdentification
-This is actually unaltered, it's the same as Java syntax:
+This is actually unaltered, it's the same as Java syntax.
+For iOS, you use the same functions as seen:
 ```C#
 RequestIdentification requestIdentification = new RequestIdentification(customerId, apiKey);
 ```